sleekweasel/CgiAdbRemote/README.md

 Medium

-0. E. A button to invoke adb kill-server.
 0. E. Command-line option for the location of adb.
 0. M. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
 0. M. Some sort of 'adb shell' console, to interrogate devices (similar to, but distinct from, the touch event log iframe).